rust-lang/book/second-edition/src/ch20-00-final-project-a-web-server.md

 concepts we covered in the final chapters, as well as recap some earlier lessons.

-For our final project, we’ll make a web server that only says “hello” and looks like Figure 20-1 in a web browser.
+For our final project, we’ll make a web server that says “hello” and looks like Figure 20-1 in a web browser.

 ![hello from rust](img/trpl20-01.png)